PAYMENTS SYSTEMS ACCESS AND GOVERNANCE

 - ICBA supports the important roles private-sector rulemaking organizations – payment card networks, and check and ACH clearing houses – play in developing and maintaining rules supporting fair, open, and efficient access to payment systems.

-- ICBA encourages the Federal Reserve Board and private-sector rulemaking and standards-setting bodies to uniformly enforce rules and timely refine rules to address new services and technologies, and encourage them to collaborate to further establish uniformity and efficiency between their rules.
+- ICBA encourages the Federal Reserve Board and private-sector rulemaking and standards-setting bodies to uniformly enforce rules and timely refine rules to address new services and technologies, and encourages them to collaborate to further establish uniformity and efficiency between their rules.

 - ICBA promotes active community banker involvement in payment rulemaking and standards-setting, operations, and governance at the national and regional levels.